walidAbbassi/LoggingCPP/README.md

 # LoggingCPP

+Designing a Logging framework using Observer Design Pattern :

 Console Platform:   It prints the message on console.

 File Platform:   It writes the message in attached txt file.